pradeep-isawasan/academic-kickstart/content/post/0toNa.md

   image: ""
 ---

-Real-world data often has missing values.
-Data can have missing values for a number of reasons such as observations that were not recorded and data corruption.
+Real-world data often has "unusual values".
+Data can have this so called "unusual" values for a number of reasons such as observations that were not recorded, data corruption.

 ## Libraries
 ```{python}